 Public workshops on a range of topics including photography, art, nature, horticulture and gardening are offered during the Kings Park Festival.
 Refer to the Kings Park events calendar for more details.

-Curriculum-based school programs are offered for students from kindergarten through to tertiary as part of the Kings Park Education service.
+Curriculum-based school programs are offered from pre-kindergarten through to tertiary students as part of the Kings Park Education service.
 Rio Tinto Naturescape Kings Park offers a unique location to complement the programs with an inquiry-based and explorative learning approach.
+Community and school holiday programs are also on offer with the family friendly 'Zippy's Kings Park Adventures' being most popular with 3-5 year olds.

 Kings Park Guides